 Restrooms & Showers

 Showers have always been the Achilles heel of the Singapore Airlines lounges at Changi.
-It’s incredible to think that prior to COVID, even First Class passengers had to make do with shower rooms located inside the main restroom, without their own attached toilet.
+It’s incredible to think that prior to COVID, even First Class passengers had to make do with shower rooms located inside the main restroom, without an attached toilet.
 In a time where competitors are offering spa cabanas and all kinds of frills, that was simply not good enough.